AOS573-2017/aos573-2017.github.io/_lectures/12-python-plotting.md

 ax[0][0].scatter(xs, ys)
 ~~~

 Try to create a three panel plot of 3 columns of the three variabiles from homeworks PDFs.
+After that, play around with other modules and the plots to create 3 different types of plots.
+One must be a multi-panel plot, one must use a custom colormap with at least 3 changes in color, and one must utilize statistical functions from either Numpy or Scipy.